system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 5. When reinstalling the fan into the CPU duct:
     - The spinning side should face inward (towards the front of the chassis), while the stationary label should face outward (towards the back of the chassis).
     - The cable should point towards the fan connector (towards the top left, when viewed from the back).
-        - The fan bracket contains a cable channel in the correct corner.
+        - The fan bracket contains a cable channel in the corresponding corner.
     - Overtightening the fan bracket's screws may cause fan noise; if the fan is creating excessive noise, try slightly loosening some of the screws.

 ### Steps to replace the heatsink-mounted CPU fans: